Linked List in C Language With Examples

 Exploring Two Popular Types of Linked Lists in C

-The singly linked list is the most straightforward form of a linked list.
-Each node contains data and a pointer to the next node, forming a unidirectional sequence.
-The last node points to NULL, signifying the end of the list.
+The singly linked list is the most simple form of a linked list.
+Each node of a linked list contains data and a pointer to the next node that forms a unidirectional sequence.
+The last node point of a linked list is NULL which marks the end of the list.
 The following example shows the singly linked list code in C:

-// Example of a singly linked list node
+// Syntax of a singly linked list node

 struct Node {